AGreb21/DS434-Spatial-Analytics/sam3_rooftop_solar.md

 ## Part 2: Synthesis & Research Plan

-Based on your takeaways above, develop a focused research plan that demonstrates how geosam can provide novel insights for Hawaii's renewable energy planning.
+Based on your takeaways above, develop a focused research plan that demonstrates how Geosam can provide novel insights for Hawaii's renewable energy planning.

 ### Your 10 Sentence Research Plan